##

 # Q6: 7 levels

-# Q7: It will not be possible to add another country to this column.
+# Q7: We cannot readily add another (new) patient to this column.

 # Q8: